Paupack's girls varsity hoops team crushed Forest City in the Jaycees consolation contest

 Paupack was slated to tip-off its 2012-13 regular season slate Thursday night with a home game versus North Pocono.

 Thanks to a radical re-alignment carried out by Lackawanna League officials during the off-season, the Lady Bucks are now members of Division Two.
 They will be playing a pair of games each against local rivals Western Wayne, Honesdale, Delaware Valley and North Pocono.

-Page 2 of 3 - In addition, Paupack faces crossover contests with members of Division One: Scranton, Abington Heights, West Scranton, Prep and Valley View.
+In addition, Paupack faces crossover contests with members of Division One: Scranton, Abington Heights, West Scranton, Prep and Valley View.

 "Overall, I think it will probably be a good thing," Coach Holtzer said.
 "I like that some of the emphasis is back on the local rivalries.
 It should be an interesting season."